Open a Company in Ireland

 What is the minimum share capital of LLC and SA in Ireland?

-When opening a company in Ireland, the investors will have to provide a set of documents, that are compulsory for the registration procedure.
+In order to opening a company in Ireland, the investors will have to provide a set of documents, that are compulsory for the registration procedure.
 Our team of Irish lawyers can provide in-depth information regarding the documents mentioned below; these documents are necessary for almost all the business forms that are available for registration in this country :

 - the memorandum and articles of association – the statutory documents of a company set up as a private or public limited liability company;